 (3) The feasibility of preserving the relationship with the non-relocating party and the child through suitable custody arrangements.
 Those arrangements consider the logistics and financial circumstances of the parties.

 (4) The child's preference, taking into consideration the age and maturity of the child.

 (5) Whether there is an established pattern of conduct of either party to promote or thwart the child's relationship and the other party.

 (6) Whether the relocation will enhance the general quality of life for the party seeking relocation, including, but not limited to, financial or emotional benefit or educational opportunity.

 (7) Whether the relocation will enhance the general quality of life for the child, including, but not limited to, financial or emotional benefit or educational opportunity.

 (8) The reasons and motivation of each party for seeking or opposing the relocation.

 (9) Any abuse committed by a party or member of the party's household.
 Plus, the presence of continued risk.

 (10) Other factors affecting the child's best interest.

-Despite a lack of statutory guidance, Pennsylvania is considered to be a state favorable towards the rapidly growing trends in gestational surrogacy involving assisted reproduction, surrogacy generally, and the contractual nature of the surrogacy relationship.
-Currently, being surrogate mother in New Jersey and New York for money is illegal.
+Despite a lack of statutory guidance, Pennsylvania is considered to be a state favorable toward the rapidly growing trends in gestational surrogacy involving assisted reproduction, surrogacy generally, and the contractual nature of the surrogacy relationship.
+Currently, being a surrogate mother in New Jersey and New York for money is illegal.